jrpotter/portfolio/README.md

 Before beginning, it is *crucial* to install [cachix](https://github.com/cachix/cachix).
 This is a service that hosts nix binary caches for signficantly faster nix package installations.
-For example, installing the [HIE](https://github.com/haskell/haskell-ide-engine) takes far too long without it.
+For example, installing [ghcide](https://github.com/cachix/ghcide-nix) takes far too long without it (order of hours).

 Once installed, run

 ```
-cachix use all-hies
+cachix use ghcide-nix
 ```

 to indicate we want to use the binary cache when we choose to install this.
-My preference at this point is to use Visual Studio Code for development since it has a nice integration with HIE.
+My preference at this point is to use Visual Studio Code for development since it has nice integration with ghcide.
 Once installed, you can launch by running

 ```
-nix-shell nix/shell.nix --run "code ."
+nix-shell nix/shell.nix --run "code [backend|frontend]"
 ```

 in the root directory of this project.
 Of course, the above can be adapted to